 White Sprigged Cotton Muslin - $25.00 yd.

-Embroidery in the 18th century was not only a product of skilled Guild members but also domestically pursued by women and girls who had the time and resources.
-Whitework embroidery originating in India was produced on fine cotton muslins or linens and made into handkerchiefs, sleeve ruffles, & dress aprons.
+In the 18th century, embroidery was not only a product of skilled Guild members, but also domestically pursued by women and girls who had the time and resources.
+Whitework embroidery, originating in India, was produced on fine cotton muslins or linens, and made into handkerchiefs, sleeve ruffles, & dress aprons.
 The last two decades of the century began the transition to the Neoclassical fashion designs of the early 19th century.
 Light cottons and lutestring complimented this softer silhouette.
-Cotton embroidered muslins, especially white on white designs, began to be produced as yard goods and by the 19thc white muslin gowns were the norm rather than the exception.
+Cotton embroidered muslins, especially white-on-white designs, began to be produced as yard goods, and by the 19th century, white muslin gowns were the norm rather than the exception.

-- Well suited for any fashion where fine muslin is required as well as fine accessories such as caps, aprons, neckerchiefs, handkerchiefs, sleeve flounces and tuckers.
-Excellent for anything with white work or embroidery to include last quarter 18th century on into 19th century gowns as well as children’s clothing.
+- Well-suited for any fashion where fine muslin is required, as well as fine accessories such as caps, aprons, neckerchiefs, handkerchiefs, sleeve flounces and tuckers.
+Excellent for anything with white work or embroidery to include late 18th century and early 19th century gowns, as well as children’s clothing.

 When you purchase our reproduction fabric, a donation will be made to the Humane Rescue Alliance in honor of Mary who is an avid cat lover!